-Regarding Case 2, RAN2 understands that if the per BC capability is indicated, the per band capability may be absent for a subset bands in the BC.
+Regarding Case 2, RAN2 understands that if the per BC capability is indicated, the per band capability may be absent for a subset of bands in the BC.
 In this case, the feature is not supported in the band without per band capability, the feature is supported only in the band with per band capability.
 Please indicate if this understanding is not correct.

 Regarding Case 3, RAN2 understands the UE supports the feature as indicated in the per band capability without further per BC limitations.
 Please indicate if this understanding is not correct.